lufinkey/random-linux-tools/README.md

-This is a collection of random tools and scripts for different things in Linux
+A collection of random tools and scripts for different things in Linux

 #### Installation